UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 and you've opened it with a line like this (possibly with an extra where variable if needed to specify the location of the file)

-    &gt;&gt;&gt; infile = open('students.txt','r')
+    >>> infile = open('students.txt','r')
-    &gt;&gt;&gt;
+    >>>

 Now, the question is, what can we do with an open file?

-Since we opened this file with the 'r' flag, as you may know from the reading in Section 5.2 of your textbook, this is a file we have opened for reading.
-That means we can read data file this file into Python variables, as shown below.
+Since we opened this file with the 'r' flag, this is a file we have opened for reading.
+That means we can read data from this file into Python variables, as shown below.
 Try this at the IDLE prompt:

-    &gt;&gt;&gt; for line in infile:
+    >>> for line in infile:
           print(line)

 You should get output like this.
 Notice the extra newline in between each name.

 There are two newlines because one comes from the print function in Python, and the other was in the original data file.
 We'll show how to get rid of these extra newlines in a later step.

-    &gt;&gt;&gt; for line in infile:
+    >>> for line in infile:
           print(line)